Mississippi State University Physician Assistant Early-Acceptance Program CS

 Application Process

-• To be considered for early acceptance, a student must submit an application and all required components between January 1 and March 15 to the online portal of each year.
+• To be considered for early acceptance, a student must submit an application and all required components between October 1 and January 1 to the online portal of each year.

 • Official transcripts for coursework outside MSU, if applicable

-• Each application will receive a wholistic review, assessing the student’s preparedness and plan for preparedness for a rigorous graduate medical education program.
+• Each application will undergo a wholistic review to evaluate both the student's current level of preparedness and their plan for meeting the demands of a rigorous graduate medical education program.

-• After screening, select applicants will be invited to interview.
+• After screening, selected applicants will be invited to interview.

 Progression

 To retain status as an EAS, the following conditions must be met.
-Academic performance is reviewed at the end of each semester to ensure these standards are maintained.
+Aademic performance is reviewed at the end of each year to ensure these standards are maintained.

-• By June 30th of the acceptance year of the PAEaP, the student must submit the following requirements for accepted applicants The requirements comply with the requirements of the affiliate clinical sites of the program.
+• By June 30th of the acceptance year to the PAEaP, the student must submit the following to the requirements for accepted applicants at the following this link to the Admissions Page. program, compliant with the admission requirements.
+The requirements comply with the requirements of the affiliate clinical sites of the program.

-• Medical clearance from a medical provider with a completed health form.
+• Medical clearance from a medical provider with completed health form

 • Maintain a cumulative GPA > 3.35, reviewed at the end of each academic year.